ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

 ## Graphical representation of code

-See the topics given below to learn how various elements of the Ballerina code is represented graphically.
+See the topics given below to learn how various elements of the Ballerina code are represented graphically.

 ### Functions